Russia: Protesters defy ban on opposition rally in Moscow | DW | 27.07.2019

 Thousands of demonstrators are expected to turn out in support of opposition candidates for Moscow's city council election.
 The rally follows the arrest of opposition leader Alexei Navalny on Wednesday.

-Police in Moscow arrested scores of people on Saturday ahead of an unauthorized rally to demand fair upcoming elections in Russia's capital city.
+Police in Moscow arrested scores of people on Saturday during an unauthorized rally to demand fair upcoming elections in Russia's capital city.

 OVD-Info, a monitoring group, said that at least 200 people had been detained in central Moscow by Saturday afternoon.

-Demonstrators are planning to protest a decision by Moscow's electoral authorities to keep several opposition members off the ballot for a city council election in September.
+Demonstrators are protesting a decision by Moscow's electoral authorities to keep several opposition members off the ballot for a city council election in September.
 The opposition candidates allegedly used fake signatures on their nominating petitions.

 Alexei Navalny, Russia's most prominent opposition activist, had called for people to attend the rally.
 He was jailed for 30 days on Wednesday for organizing "unauthorized" demonstrations.